aweber/aw-grid/README.md

 TBD…

 ## Development
-* Fork and clone the **AWeber FlexBox Grid** repository
+* Fork and clone the **AWeber FlexBox Grid** repository.
-* Install project’s dependencies
+* Install the project's dependencies.
-* Create a branch for your changes using [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/)
+* Create a branch for your changes using [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/).
-* Make your changes and document them properly using [SASSDoc](http://sassdoc.com/) guidelines
+* Make your changes and document them using the [SASSDoc](http://sassdoc.com/) guidelines.
-* Lint your changes and create a PR for your changes pointing to `develop` branch
+* Lint your changes before opening a PR.
+* Open a PR comparing your branch with the `develop` branch as the base.

 ### Install dependencies
-We use [Yarn](https://yarnpkg.com/) as a package manager, please install it before start working on the project.
+Install [Yarn](https://yarnpkg.com/) package manager before working on the project.
 ```bash
 yarn
 ```

 ### Build documentation
-We use SASSDoc to build the project’s documentation although this is not a required step prior to publish a PR.
+Use [SASSDoc](http://sassdoc.com/) to build the project’s documentation. _Not required to open a PR_.
 ```bash
 yarn docs
 ```

 ### Lint code changes
-Is very important to lint your code changes before creating the PR so the continuous integration service allows to merge the PR.
+Lint your changes before opening a PR.
+If you don't, the Continuous Integration (CI) service won't allow your PR to be merged.
 ```bash
 yarn lint
 ```

 ### Build distribution files
-If you need or want to check the production output files you can use this command:
+Check the production output files, if needed.
 ```bash
 yarn dist
 ```